UtrechtUniversity/reclarify/README.md

 *	The LDIR exports the spectra type as well as name, e.g. 'X (Rel.
 Absorbance)'.
 Check what is exported in your library and remove this, but check that you have no removed any other punctuation as some spectra names contain such marks.
 *	The code is written as such that if you add new spectra names, it will automatically include them, and will remove duplicates.
 Check manually that you have not given the same spectra two different classes in your spreadsheets.
 *	Save them with the same name in the */ref* folder and the script will automatically evaluate them each time it runs.

-### Possible Developments
-- [ ] Graphing of Microplastic share in slide
-- [ ] Automating removal of Â and Mu errors in imported data.
-- [ ] Automating processing of data from a server or from the analysis PC
-- [ ] A prompt and file-picker at the start would reduce the need to hardcode pickup location for the file, could also be used for export
-- [ ] Automated processing of spectral files into the required format would be great, but needs some form of back-end matching for spectral names to grouping.
-- [ ] Automatic check that two identical spectra haven't been given different groupings.
-- [ ] Store a master library, and when importing libraries only add to the list, do not remove.
-May require Agilent to introduce a depreceated flag in the library.